Twenty brilliant green business ideas

 There is a strong consumer push to reduce single-use packaging and plastic.
 Businesses are looking for solutions, especially in light of the increase in demand for delivered goods.
 Can you meet the need?

-Our kitchens and bathroom cupboards are a repository for a frightening array of toxic chemicals that we gaily add to our bodies and or pour down the drain, and so into our water system.
+Our kitchens and bathroom cupboards are a repository for a frightening array of toxic chemicals that we casually add to our bodies and or pour down the drain, and so into our water system.
 Sadly, most of these products are also packaged in plastic.
-Offer green toiletry and cleaning alternatives in sustainable packaging and better still, support local crafters in your shop.
+Offer green toiletry and cleaning alternatives in sustainable packaging and, better still, support local crafters in your shop.

-Help eco-minded consumers by collecting large trash items (e.g. appliances) and /or electronic waste and disposing of them properly.
+Help eco-minded consumers by collecting large trash items (eg appliances) and/or electronic waste and dispose them properly.

 A lot of our carbon footprint is incurred through non-organic farming methods and long-distance distribution of food.
 If you grow or make food from organic ingredients, you can sell your produce at local farmers’ markets.

 If you have the proverbial ‘green fingers’, specialise in local, indigenous and water-wise garden services.
-In addition, you could consult businesses on indoor plants that naturally ‘clean the air’.
+You can also consult businesses on indoor plants that naturally ‘clean the air’.